kikejimenez/spark_nbs/README.md

 ## Structure

-From chapter two to five  pyspark has been employed.
-Scala Spark has been used in the rest of the chapters.
+The notebooks run pyspark or in scala-spark.
+At the begiining of the notebook each case is specified.

 ## Scala Spark